krisppurg/dimscord/README.md

 Why Dimscord?
  * It is minimalistic and efficient.
- * Nim is a good programming language and I believe that Nim should stand a chance on having an up-to-date good enough discord library.
+ * Nim is a good programming language and I believe that Nim should stand a chance on having an up-to-date, substantial discord library.
- * It has REST mode only feature, which isn't cache reliant.
+ * It has a REST-mode only feature, which isn't cache-reliant.
- * The other nim discord library (discordnim) has bunch of issues and it's unmaintained.
+ * The other Nim Discord library (discordnim) has bunch of issues, and it's unmaintained.

  ## FAQ:
  * What is Nim?
-   * Nim is a statically-typed programming language (older than go and rust) that compiles to C/C++/JavaScript.
+   * Nim is a statically-typed programming language (older than Go and Rust) that compiles to C/C++/JavaScript.
-   It is similar to Python, easier to learn and it's flexible.
+   It is similar to Python, easier to learn, and it's flexible.
 [You can read it more in the official website for Nim.](https://nim-lang.org)
- * Why use Nim for discord bots?
+ * Why use Nim for Discord bots?
-   * Since it's easier to learn, it's more faster than any other interpreted languages, which is beneficial, for larger discord bots, so they could run faster.
+   * Since it's easier to learn, it's faster than any other interpreted languages, which is beneficial for the performance of larger discord bots.
     [You can read the Nim FAQ here](https://nim-lang.org/faq.html)

 ## Notes:
- * For compressing data and stuff you would need a zlib1 file to be installed, you can put it at your `.nimble/bin` directory or just simply put it at your folder.
-They have to be either a dylib, dll or so.1 file.
+ * For compressing data and stuff you need a zlib1 file to be installed, you can put it in your `.nimble/bin` directory, or just simply put it in your folder.
+It has to be either a dylib, dll or so.1 file.
  * If your bot is in a large guild (>50-250 large_threshold), I'd recommend turning off guild_subscriptions or use intents, if you want to get a guild member use the requestGuildMembers proc, that way you can get a specific guild member from a large guild; if you have presence intent enabled and you are debugging with a large guild, dont debug because it will slow down your bot.

 ## Getting Started:
 1. Install Nim using [choosenim](https://github.com/dom96/choosenim) or [Nim's website](https://nim-lang.org/install.html)

-2. Install Dimscord via Nimble using `nimble install dimscord` or Github `git clone https://github.com/krisppurg/dimscord`
+2. Install Dimscord via Nimble using `nimble install dimscord` or GitHub `git clone https://github.com/krisppurg/dimscord`
    * You will need at least Nim 1.2.0 to install dimscord

 3. Read the Wiki or Examples for referencing.
 Maybe even rewrite your bot if you want to switch.